 Nothing can be more pitiable, in my estimation, than the condition of these poor Heathens: nothing more calculated to excite an interest in favour of all rightly-conducted efforts for their conversion.
-They are sometimes regarded with a sort of admiration, as the unsophisticated children of nature; and, still more, as exhibiting the very impersonation of a high-toned indedendence, and an unshackled manliness of spirit.
-Children of nature they are: and what kind of moral nurse is mother nature, a Christian has no need to ask.
-They are the bark, which is in great rolls, stitched at the ends by a fibrous thread to a slender stick.
-Most of their tents are conical; the smoke issuing from an aperture at the point of junction of the poles, directly over the fire which is in the centre of the tent.
+They are sometimes regarded with a sort of admiration, as the unsophisticated children of nature; and, still more, as exhibiting the very impersonation of a high-toned independence, and an unshackled manliness of spirit.
+Children of nature they are: and what kind of moral nurse is mother nature,

+The Indians, when they move, leave the skeleton of their tents; but carry with them the bark, which is in great rolls, stitched at the ends by a fibrous thread to a slender stick.
+Most of their tents are conical; the smoke, issuing from an aperture at the point of junction of the poles, directly over the fire which is in the centre of the tent.
 When the tent smokes, they apply a piece of bark as a remedy, which is stuck up on one side of the aperture above, and placed on this side or on that, according to the direction of the wind.